codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-ios.md

     FCI_PROVISIONING_PROFILE_NOTIFICATIONSERVICE: Encrypted(...)
 ```

-and then set the profiles up in the build by using the following script in your YAML file:
+Then, set the profiles up in the build by using the following script in your YAML file:
 ```yaml
 scripts:
   - name: Set up Provisioning profiles from environment variables